wg481/miniquest/README.md

 * Only verified to work on Windows for now.

+## Setup:
+Provided you meet all the requirements, extract the zip... somewhere.
+Then, using Python, run `tools\new_project.py`, or, if you want to research the example, run `tools\map_editor.py`.

 ## Capabilities:

 * 2 party members.
 (Defaults to a HERO and a MAGE.)